 The future of brand isn't shiny.
 It's matte.
 And there's a fingerprint on it.

-AI just made it dangerously exciting.
+Dyslexia is my superpower and AI just made it dangerously exciting.

 It started with Lego and Meccano.
 That obsession with taking raw material and turning it into something that didn't exist before.
 Turning wood, metal and plastic into go-carts, river rafts and sculptural furniture.
 The desire to create, to build, to make — it's been there as long as I can remember.